 Majors Gene A. and Rebecca Hogg were appointed as area commanders for Central Maryland in June 2013.
 The Hoggs manage an operation that includes 6 Salvation Army officers, a staff of more than 30 employees, and a budget of more than $7 million to deliver an extensive range of compassionate services and spiritual programs to meet human needs in Baltimore City and the Baltimore, Carroll, Howard, and Northern Anne Arundel counties.

-The Commanders are responsible for a faith-based nonprofit organization that includes three community centers, an emergency and transitional shelter, three social service centers, three Boys and Girls Clubs, and a warehouse that serves as the hub for the Command’s feeding program and seasonal assistance programs.
+The Commanders are responsible for a faith-based nonprofit organization that includes three community centers, an emergency and transitional shelter, four social service centers, three Boys and Girls Clubs, and a warehouse that serves as the hub for the Command’s feeding program and seasonal assistance programs.

 Directing such a complex enterprise is no simple task, which is why The Salvation Army of Central Maryland is privileged to have community stakeholders serving on an Advisory Board to lend their expertise to the overall management of the enterprise.
 The members of the Advisory Board serve on a variety of committees in the areas of program services, business services, resource development, and marketing.
 As committee members, they help make key decisions for the organization and participate in strategic planning to ensure The Salvation Army continues to successfully meet human needs as the Central Maryland population continues to grow.

 Major Gene A. Hogg’s experience with The Salvation Army dates back long before his experience as an officer.
 He first encountered The Salvation Army in Memphis at the age of 8, after his family had been homeless for at least 3 years.
-The Salvation Army helped his parents find jobs and an apartment, and invited the children to participate in character-building programs and camp.
+The Salvation Army helped his parents find jobs, an apartment, and invited the children to participate in character-building programs and camp.
 When he was called to ministry, Major Hogg knew that it would be as a Salvation Army officer, not only because of his personal experience with The Army, but because of how close The Salvation Army is to the street.